-124. Unlike banks, insurers operate a liabilities-led business.
-For some types of insurance (such as most life insurance), liabilities are long term and losses emerge slowly.
+127. Unlike banks, insurers operate a liabilities-led business.
+For some types of insurance (including most life insurance) liabilities are long term and losses emerge slowly.
 For other types of insurance (such as, but not all, general insurance) liabilities are shorter term and losses emerge relatively quickly.
-But, in both cases, assets with appropriate characteristics of safety, yield and marketability and which are diversified and adequately spread must be held to match these liabilities so that the liabilities incurred in writing insurance policies are matched with assets of an appropriate nature and term.
-Long-term life insurance will typically be matched with assets providing cash flows with appropriate matching nature and term, often taking on some investment risk within these constraints (for example by investing in corporate debt).
-As the term of insurance gets shorter, or the liabilities more volatile, business may well be matched with more liquid assets.
-Capital is required to allow for uncertainty over the valuation of both liabilities and assets.
-And an insurer must be able to meet its liabilities as they fall due, holding liquid assets when appropriate, for example cash or government securities.
+Assets with appropriate characteristics of safety, yield and marketability, and which are diversified and adequately spread, must be held to match these liabilities so that the liabilities incurred in writing insurance policies are matched with assets of an appropriate nature and term.
+Long-term life insurance will typically be matched with assets providing cash flows with appropriate matching nature and term, often taking on some investment risk within these constraints.
+As the term of insurance gets shorter, or the liabilities more volatile, business may well be matched with more liquid assets such as cash or government securities.